claudiohsc/claudiohsc/README.md

 ## About me

-- 🌱 Developing projects and exploring new technologies.

-- 🤖 Improving: **Python and JavaScript**
+- 🤖 Learning about data analysis, automation and AI.

 - 👨‍💻 Studying Sofware Engineering at <a href="https://www.unb.br/" target='_blank'>Universidade de Brasília - UnB<a/>.

 ## Skills